-Mr. Ainsberg has consented to being named in this Proxy Statement and to serve as a director if elected.
-Accordingly, the Board has no reason to believe that Mr. Ainsberg will be unable or unwilling to serve.
+Ms. Hirtler-Garvey and Mr. Lowell have consented to being named in this Proxy Statement and to serve as directors if elected.
+Accordingly, the Board has no reason to believe that Ms. Hirtler-Garvey or Mr. Lowell will be unable or unwilling to serve.

-THE BOARD UNANIMOUSLY RECOMMENDS A VOTE "FOR" THE ELECTION OF THE NOMINEE NAMED IN THIS PROXY STATEMENT.
+THE BOARD UNANIMOUSLY RECOMMENDS A VOTE "FOR" THE ELECTION OF THE NOMINEES NAMED IN THIS PROXY STATEMENT.

-If you validly sign and return a proxy card but give no instructions on the proxy card, the shares covered by the proxy card will be voted FOR the election of the nominee as director in accordance with the recommendation of the Board.
+If you validly sign and return a proxy card but give no instructions on the proxy card, the shares covered by the proxy card will be voted FOR the election of the nominees as directors in accordance with the recommendation of the Board.

-Information about the Directors and Director Nominee
+Information about the Directors and Director Nominees

 The Board has identified certain desired attributes for director nominees.
-Each of our directors and the director nominee have demonstrated high character and integrity, superior credentials and recognition in his or her respective field and the relevant expertise and experience upon which to be able to offer advice and guidance to our management.
-Each of our directors and the director nominee also have sufficient time available to devote to the affairs of the Company, are able to work with the other members of the Board and contribute to the success of the Company and can represent the long-term interests of the Company's stockholders as a whole.
-Our directors and the director nominee have been selected such that the Board represents a range of backgrounds and experience.
+Each of our directors and the director nominees have demonstrated high character and integrity, superior credentials and recognition in his or her respective field and the relevant expertise and experience upon which to be able to offer advice and guidance to our management.
+Each of our directors and the director nominees also have sufficient time available to devote to the affairs of the Company, are able to work with the other members of the Board and contribute to the success of the Company and can represent the long-term interests of the Company's stockholders as a whole.
+Our directors and the director nominees have been selected such that the Board represents a range of backgrounds and experience.

-Certain information, as of the Record Date, with respect to the continuing directors and the director nominee for election at the Annual Meeting is set forth below, including their names, ages, a brief description of their recent business experience, including present occupations and employment, certain directorships that each person holds, the year in which each person became a director of the Company, and a discussion of their particular experience, qualifications, attributes or skills that lead us to conclude, as of the Record Date, that such individual should serve as a director of the Company, in light of the Company's business and structure.
+Certain information, as of the Record Date, with respect to the continuing directors and the director nominees for election at the Annual Meeting is set forth below, including their names, ages, a brief description of their recent business experience, including present occupations and employment, certain directorships that each person holds, the year in which each person became a director of the Company, and a discussion of their particular experience, qualifications, attributes or skills that lead us to conclude, as of the Record Date, that such individual should serve as a director of the Company, in light of the Company's business and structure.